gracehoward/blocktext.club/content/posts/post-01.md

 date: "2020-02-02"
 title: "first post"
 description: "The desire to push my thoughts into the Great Internet Void has always been at odds with my aversion to posting on social media, so I spent a while thinking of a way to compromise."
-tags: ["On personal ethos, the state of the modern web, and other things."]
+tags: ["On personal ethos, the state of the modern web, networked landscapes, and other things."]
 published: true
 ---